naomihunt25/space-scramble/README.md

  Galindo was selected for headings and scrambled text, providing a bold, futuristic look that fits the space theme and remains highly readable.

  **Secondary Font:** Happy Monkey
- Happy Monkey was chosen for paragraph text due to its playful style, which contrasts with the boldness of Galindo while maintaining clarity and readability.
+ Happy Monkey was chosen for paragraph text due to its playful design, which contrasts with the boldness of Galindo while maintaining clarity and readability.

  ### Colour palette
  The dark blues and purples, including #3f0676 and #000560, enhance the galactic feel, while light-coloured fonts provide high contrast for improved readability.
 This colour scheme complements the immersive space atmosphere.